khmarbaise/octopress/source/_posts/2021/04/2021-04-05-maven-plugin-configuration.md

 * Binds by default to the lifecycle phase: validate.
 ```
 The important part is the last line: `Binds by default to the lifecycle phase: validate.`.
 This describes
 the behaviour we can observe here.
-We are using the goal `enforcer` simply by defining the `goal`.
+We are using the goal `enforce` simply by defining the `goal`.
 If you
 bind a plugin like the following:

 ```xml